samip-thakkar/result-calculatation-from-slack-data/README.md

-# result-calculatation-from-slack-data
+# result-calculatation-from-slack-data.
-Calculate students total points from text mining of messages of Slack workspace.
-Create graph of result and mail students the result.
+Extract data of the students from Slack work space.
+Extract the user_id and number of points from all the messages.
+Calculate total points for all students and prepare a graphical representation and mail the students their results.